Wondering if you can visit any tourist attractions in Vienna over Christmas 2025?

 - Stephansdom cathedral – bear in mind this is a working cathedral so religious services may prevent you accessing some areas at some times

-- Belvedere – the Upper and Lower palaces (both closed at 2pm on the 24th last year)
+- Belvedere – the Upper and Lower palaces and art museums (though both closed at 2pm on the 24th last time out)

 - Schönbrunn Palace – the outdoor paid attractions, like the maze, close in winter, but the main palace tours and the extensive park and gardens, for example, remain open 365 days a year

-- Schönbrunn Zoo – famously a place to entertain the kids during the Christmas holidays as it opens all year
+- Schönbrunn Zoo – famously a place to entertain the kids during the Christmas holidays as it opens 365 days a year

 - Sisi Museum, Hofburg – the museum dedicated to Empress Elisabeth and the imperial apartments

-- The MUMOK (closed at 2pm on the 24th last year) and Kunsthalle museums in the Museumsquartier
+- The MUMOK (this closed at 2pm on the 24th in 2024) and Kunsthalle modern and contemporary art museums in the Museumsquartier

-- The MAK museum – closed earlier on the 24th (at 3pm) last time
+- The MAK museum – this applied arts and design museum closed earlier on the 24th (at 3pm) in 2024

-- Riesenrad (giant Ferris wheel) – closed at 4.45pm on December 24th last time out
+- Riesenrad – the giant Ferris wheel closed at 4.45pm on December 24th in the most recent Christmas season

-- Albertina and Albertina Modern – open daily (but both closed at 2pm on Christmas Eve in 2023)
+- Albertina and Albertina Modern – the prestigious art museums open daily (but both closed at 2pm on Christmas Eve in 2024)

-- Kunstforum Wien – closed earlier on the 24th (at 2pm) in the past
+- Kunstforum Wien – this home to top international exhibitions closed earlier on the 24th (at 2pm) last year

-- Spanish Riding School – check the schedule.
-In 2023, the annual programme had no public morning training marked for December 25th and 26th, for example, and no guided tours from the 24th to the 26th.
+- Spanish Riding School – the 2024 programme had a public morning training marked for December 24th and 26th, but otherwise no planned activities from the 24th to 26th

-Other attractions may be open over Christmas, too, but I’ve just listed some of the major ones.
+Other attractions may be open over Christmas, too, but I’ve just listed some of the ones that commonly stay open.

-Basically, even with possible changes to the above for 2024, you should not get bored (though I reserve a little doubt because these days predicting what’s going to happen in the world seems an impossible task).
+Basically, even with possible changes to the above for 2025, you should not get bored.

 If the weather’s not too cold, the holidays also present a good opportunity to simply wander around Vienna’s centre (the old town), enjoy the lights, and indulge in some Christmas punch.